Skip to content

 • Not installed: Click Install to get the latest version, or Switch version to choose a specific one.

-• Installed: You can Disable, Uninstall, or Switch version.
+• Installed: Disable, Uninstall, or Switch version.

 • Disabled: Click Enable to reactivate it, or Uninstall to remove it.